thglaser/petal_kurtag_kafka-fragments/README.md

 **main content** [in progress]

-The data are presented here as **one Excel file** (Kurtag_Kafka-Fragmente_total_data) referring to the whole cycle and **40 further Excel files** (Kurtag_Kafka-Fragmente_**xx**_data_full) referring to the individual movements.
+The data are presented here as **one [Excel file](Kurtag_Kafka-Fragmente_total_data.xlsx)** referring to the whole cycle and **40 further Excel files** (Kurtag_Kafka-Fragmente_**xx**_data_full) referring to the individual movements.
 The most important data for the whole cycle and for each movement are also provided as **tsv**-files.
 The duration data refer to sections and segments indicated in an annotated score of this work that has been published in open access at https://phaidra.kug.ac.at/o:107318.

 Kurtag_Kafka-Fragmente_total_data:
 This Excel file contains